clavesdoa/clavesdoa.github.io/_posts/2018-09-25-hi-darling.markdown

 ![My helpful screenshot](/assets/images/integral_pin.png)

 A caring person leaves her debit card to her partner and invites him to use it how he wishes.
-Only condtion, to find the PIN code he must solve a difficult integral.
+Only condition, to find the PIN code he must solve a difficult integral.
 Can we help him to find the solution?

 First, let's factorise the numerator.
 I will start by dividing by $$x-1$$: